Finsemble: The Future of Desktop Applications

 We now know that mission-critical desktop applications today are being built in HTML5.
 We recognize that the benefits of the browser - accelerated development, web deployment, sandbox security - can be realized within the desktop application.
 This is great but not enough.
 For financial apps, we must go an extra mile.
 We can boil down the specific needs for financial applications to:

-- Performance - Spotify users aren’t opening a dozen windows across six monitors - but traders are!
+- Performance - Spotify users are not opening a dozen windows across six monitors - but traders are!
 Web browsers are inherently designed to run one application at a time, in one window at a time (single threaded).
-The demanding finance professional isn’t going to sit around waiting for a page to render - so higher performance is required.
+The demanding finance professional is not going to sit around waiting for a page to render - so higher performance is required.

 - Security & Compliance - Financial professionals (and the infrastructure and development teams who service them) operate under intense rules that protect the interests of investors and the firms themselves.
 We desire the inherent security benefits of the browser sandbox while at the same time we need to be cautious of APIs that offer unfettered access to the operating system - so a secure solution is necessary.